 - Check coagulation screen (including PT, APTT and TCT) and renal function (U&Es).
 A normal PT and APTT does not necessarily exclude the presence of significant concentrations of these DOACs.

-- Maintain cardiovascular status with fluid, red cell and blood product support as necessary (refer to the Major Haemorrhage guideline).
+- Maintain cardiovascular status with fluid, red cell and blood product support as necessary (see the Major Haemorrhage guideline).

-- Consider possibility of delaying surgery until the anticoagulant effect has dissipated.
+- Consider the possibility of delaying surgery until the anticoagulant effect has dissipated.

 Reversal of Antiplatelet Therapy

 - Commonly used antiplatelet agents (including aspirin, clopidogrel and prasugrel) cause irreversible platelet inhibition and therefore their effect may last up to 7–10 days following drug cessation.
 Ticagrelor may also cause prolonged platelet inhibition and increase peri-operative bleeding for up to 5 days after ingestion.

 - If a patient suffers life-threatening bleeding while being treated with combination antiplatelet agents (e.g. aspirin and clopidogrel) consideration should be given to treatment with platelet transfusion.
 In vitro evidence suggests that such dual antiplatelet therapy may be temporarily overcome by treatment with 2–3 adult doses of platelets.
 Platelet transfusion will be more effective if deferred until at least 2 hours after aspirin ingestion and 12–24 hours after clopidogrel ingestion.
 Use of general haemostatic agents (e.g. tranexamic acid IV 1g) could also be considered.